build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 4.4.
-Finally we will create a resource, `aws_guardduty_threatintelset` that tells GuardDuty that it should use (this is what the `activate = true` does) the file located at the `location` defined.
+Finally we will create a resource, `aws_guardduty_threatintelset`, that tells GuardDuty that it should use (this is what `activate = true` does) the file located at the `location` defined.

 ```